 Yes, many dog food companies will make dog foods that are formulated for different types of dogs.
 This helps guarantee that your dog will get the nutrition necessary for their body type.
 Feeding your dog the wrong type of food or dog food from the wrong category can cause a range of health problems including obesity and nutrition deficiency.

 Young dogs typically need more protein, more calories and a higher concentration of minerals than older dogs because they use more energy and get more exercise.
 In addition, young dogs have smaller stomachs than older dogs, so they can eat less food in one sitting than an older dog.
 As a result, puppies typically require small quantities of high protein dog food.
 Older dogs can eat more, but require less protein, nutrients and calories.

-Expected size makes a big difference in the way a dog grows and what kind of nutrition he or she needs.
+Expected size makes a big difference in the way a dog grows and what kind of nutrition your dog needs.
 Large dog breeds are at risk for a variety of orthopedic and joint problems in older age, especially if they grow too quickly.
 Fortunately, dog owners with larger breed puppies can help control growth rate by feeding their puppy a formula for large breed dogs.
 These foods typically contain less fat and calcium than dog foods for smaller breeds.

-Small dog breeds need more have their own nutritional requirements, and also have smaller mouths.
+Small dog breeds have their own nutritional requirements according to AAFCO, and also have smaller mouths.
 Their dog food comes in smaller kibbles to prevent dogs from choking.

 Canned vs. Dry Dog Food